openaps/docs/docs/Resources/troubleshooting.md

 ## CareLink USB Stick

-test model with `$ openaps use <my_pump_name> model`.
 The `model` command is a quick way to verify whether you can communicate with the pump.
-If you can't ...
+Test this with `$ openaps use <my_pump_name> model`.

-Stick issue: fix-stick.sh, unplug/replug
+If you can't get a response, it may be a range issue.
+The range of the CareLink radio is not particularly good, and orientation matters; see [range testing report](https://gist.github.com/channemann/0ff376e350d94ccc9f00) for more information.

-Range issues: range is crap, orientation matters; see [range testing report](https://gist.github.com/channemann/0ff376e350d94ccc9f00).
+If you still can't get a response, trying unplugging and replugging the CareLink stick.